 As we move into 2021, the economic outlook seems a lot brighter than it was just three months ago.
 Vaccines against the Covid-19 virus are now being rolled out; more than four million doses have been administered, across nine countries.
 There will undoubtedly be distribution and logistical challenges in developing regions, but we are reassured by the pace at which the vaccine is being rolled out in countries including the US and Singapore.
 Hopefully these nations can provide support for others, for collective benefit.
-We are also encouraged by the high efficacy rate of the approved vaccines and the potential implications for economic
+We are also encouraged by the high efficacy rate of the approved vaccines and the potential implications for economic activity levels.
+China, the first country to be hit by Covid-19 - and also the first to have it under control, even before the vaccines - has seen a strong recovery in consumer spending and retail activities.
+This positive trend may emerge elsewhere if the virus is contained.
+Many consumers are showing signs of lockdown and work-from-home fatigue, suggesting spending could pick up quite strongly as restrictions are eased.

 Performance is based on First Sentier Asian Quality Bond Fund Class I (USD - Acc) is the non-dividend distributing class of the Fund, the performance quoted are based on USD total return (non-dividend distribution).
 This Fund is a sub fund of Ireland domiciled First Sentier Investors Global Umbrella Fund Plc.